CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 #### APP.3.3.A11 Use of Quotas

 It SHOULD be considered setting up Quotas.
-Alternatively, mechanisms of the file or operating system used should be used, which warn the user at a certain fill level of the hard disk or only give the system administrator write access.
+Alternatively, mechanisms of the file or operating system used should be used, which warn the user at a certain fill level of the hard disk or only grant write access to the system administrator.

 ### 3.3 Requirements for increased protection requirements